Extensions Of Unirational Groups: Introduction

 In \cite[Question 4.9]{achetpicunip}, Achet posed the following question: Is a commutative extension of two unirational algebraic $K$-groups necessarily also unirational?
-His motivation lies in the study of the maximal unirational $K$-subgroup $G_{\mathrm{uni}}$ of an algebraic group, as an affirmative answer implies that, for commutative $G$, the group $G/G_{\mathrm{uni}}$ admits no nontrivial unirational subgroup.
-The question trivially admits an affirmative answer when $K$ is perfect, as in this case {\em all} connected linear algebraic $K$-groups are unirational \cite[Ch.\,V,Th.\,18.2(ii)]{borel}.
+His motivation lies in the study of the maximal unirational $K$-subgroup $G_{\mathrm{uni}}$ of an algebraic group.
+(This subgroup of $G$ may also be described as the group generated by all maps from unirational varieties into $G$ which pass through the identity.)
+Achet posed his question because an affirmative answer implies that, for commutative $G$, the group $G/G_{\mathrm{uni}}$ admits no nontrivial unirational subgroup.
+The question trivially admits an affirmative answer when $K$ is perfect, since all connected linear algebraic groups are unirational in this case, but over imperfect fields it becomes highly nontrivial.